Singer Selena Gomez reveals kidney transplant

 "I found out I needed to get a kidney transplant due to my Lupus and was recovering.
 It was what I needed to do for my overall health," she said.

+The singer also shared images of a post-operative scar on her lower abdomen.

-Gomez, who has 126 million Instagram followers, also revealed that the donor was her longtime friend Francia Raisa, an actress best-known for her role in TV series "The Secret Life of the American Teenager".
+Gomez, who with 126 million Instagram followers is the most-followed person on the social media platform, also revealed that the donor was her longtime friend Francia Raisa, an actress best-known for her role in TV series "The Secret Life of the American Teenager".

+"There aren’t words to describe how I can possibly thank my beautiful friend," she said of Rasia.
+"She gave me the ultimate gift and sacrifice by donating her kidney to me.
+I am incredibly blessed.
+I love you so much sis."

-At the time of writing, Gomez's post had over 2.4 million likes on Instagram.
+At the time of writing, Gomez's post had over three million likes on Instagram.

 Gomez's representatives were not immediately available for comment.